 If you haven’t heard, your girl is studying abroad this Fall in Rome, Italy!
 That’s right, I’m escaping Philly for a few months to live in the Eternal city.
 I can’t believe it has been a month since I arrived here.
 I am grateful for this experience and to my school, Temple University for providing students with this opportunity.
 My plan is to summarize my weekly Study Abroad experiences on the blog.
 However, I was lazy and failed to document my first month, so you’ll be getting a detailed summary of my past month in this post, and weekly posts after.
 I hope this post won’t be too long, I’m just trying to carry you along as much as possible, I hope you enjoy reading it.
 I’ll be sharing the good and bad, no ugly yet.

-Week 1: Continue reading “Lola’s Adventures: Studying Abroad in Rome, Italy- (A Month Recap)”
+Week 1: Continue reading “Study Abroad in Italy (One Month Recap)”

 **Hang tight, this is a long post, but it is very interesting.